KernFerm/BubblesTheDev-WebBrowser/GLOBAL-USER-RIGHTS.md

 * saved-password metadata and encrypted password storage
 * per-site permission settings
 * profile preferences and recovery data
+* one linked connected-account identity per profile where the user chooses to use it, including provider, email, display name, and avatar presentation
 * supported streaming-session data
 * optional Music Player and Music Downloader settings
 * language and accessibility preferences